theturboturnip/harper/harper-core/tests/text/tagged/Difficult sentences.md

 #
 > Is  Mr   .
 Smith   in      ?
 # VL3 NSg+ .
 NPr/VB+ NPr/J/P .
 > Little     by      little     I       pushed the snake   into the basket  , until finally all          of it       was in      .
-# NPr/I/J/Dq NSg/J/P NPr/I/J/Dq ISg+ VP/J   D+  NPr/VB+ P    D+  NSg/VB+ .
+# NPr/I/J/Dq NSg/J/P NPr/I/J/Dq ISg/#r+ VP/J   D+  NPr/VB+ P    D+  NSg/VB+ .
 C/P   R       NSg/I/J/C/Dq P  NPr/ISg+ VPt NPr/J/P .
 > The bullet  is  about five centimetres in      .
 # D+  NSg/VB+ VL3 J/P   NSg  NPl/Comm    NPr/J/P .
 > If    the tennis  ball    bounces on  the line    then    it's in      .